rbnvrw/markdown-forms/README.md

 markdown-forms
 ==============

 Class to add, validate and mail simple HTML/AJAX forms via Markdown.
+This class extends [Michelf Markdown](https://github.com/michelf/php-markdown).
 Currently, basic `<input>` and `<textarea>` elements are supported.

 ## Syntax
 The basic syntax is as follows: